johnnychen94/jill.py/README.md

 available in all platforms; this makes a cross-platform installer for Julia possible.

 Is it safe to use this?
 Yes, `jill.py` use GPG to check every tarballs after downloading.
-Also, `*.dmg`/`*.pkg` for macOS and `.exe` for Windows are already singed.
+Also, `*.dmg`/`*.pkg` for macOS and `.exe` for Windows are already signed.

 ## Features